Arrow Electronics (ARW) Q1 2017 Results - Earnings Call Transcript

 Returning to consolidated results for the quarter, total company operating expenses were relatively flat, increasing 1% year-over-year.
 Operating expenses decreased 40 basis points as a percentage of sales on a year-over-year basis.
 Our effective tax rate for the quarter was 26.7%.
 The first quarter effective tax rate benefited from both higher earnings in low tax jurisdictions, as well as from some discrete items that we do not expect to recur in the second quarter.

-First quarter net income was $132 million, up 2% year-over-year adjusted for acquisitions and changes in foreign currencies (09:36) year-over-year as reported.
+First quarter net income was $132 million, up 2% year-over-year adjusted for acquisitions and changes in foreign currencies and flat year-over-year as reported.
 Earnings per share were $1.46 on a diluted basis above the midpoint of our prior guidance range.
 Changes in foreign currencies negatively impacted EPS growth by approximately $0.03 per share.
 And first quarter earnings per share grew 5% when adjusted for changes in foreign currencies, and 3% as reported.

 First quarter operating cash flow was a seasonal use of $21 million, which is an improvement from the negative $34 million in the first quarter of last year, despite significant working capital investments.
 Trailing 12-month cash flow from operations was $372 million at our minimum target level of 70% of GAAP net income.